Cathy Kim

 Biography

 Dr. Kim has been involved with the work of teacher preparation at PLU since 2005 – teaching, mentoring, and designing programs and certificates.
-She joined as full-time faculty in 2018 and teaches math, science, technology integration, educational psychology, and multicultural education courses.
-Publications include a chapter for an American Educational Research Association (AERA) special interest group on Community Engaged Learning (CEL) and the application of ideation to deepening teacher technology integration in the Journal of Higher Education Theory and Practice.
+She joined as full-time faculty in 2018 and teaches math, science, technology integration/embedded instructional design, educational psychology, and multicultural education courses.

-She works with universities across the state in NextGen-WA [NSF grant, Next Generation of STEM Teacher Preparation (NGSTP) in Washington State] to improve STEM teacher preparation and increase recruitment and retention of quality diverse teacher candidates, and she is the PLU Implementation Team Lead.
+As the PLU Implementation Team Lead, she worked with universities across the state in NextGen-WA [NSF grant, Next Generation of STEM Teacher Preparation (NGSTP) in Washington State] to improve STEM teacher preparation and increase recruitment and retention of quality diverse teacher candidates.

-As a National Board Certified Teacher (NBCT) since 2002, she combines 31 years of teaching and leading in Washington State with years of designing and facilitating university and K-12 traditional and hybrid professional development programs.
-She has been a peer-mentor, instructional coach, and teacher for grades K-10 all core content areas in varied settings (in-person classroom, online, homeschooling, and informal).
-Additionally, as an instructional designer, she engaged as part of a faculty technology task force and advised 12+ university degree and certification programs.
+Continuing to re-certify and sustain high standards as a National Board Certified Teacher (NBCT) since 2002, she combines 33 years of teaching and leading in Washington State with years of designing and facilitating university and K-12 traditional and hybrid professional development programs.
+She has been a soccer coach, peer-mentor, instructional coach, and elementary and secondary teacher in all core content areas (as well as art and music) in varied formal and informal settings: in-person classroom, online, homeschooling, and hyflex.
+Additionally, as an instructional designer, she’s engaged as part of multiple faculty technology task forces and advised 12+ university degree and certification programs.
 Her expertise lies in understanding educational systems and teacher development across all stages of the career-long teacher professional growth continuum, and she is passionate about technology integration for what she calls ‘in-process’ learning and elevating student agency and sense-making across content areas.